KORE: Enhancing Knowledge Injection for Large Multimodal Models via Knowledge-Oriented Controls: More details about analysis of ability to capture knowledge

 \subsection{Covariance Visualization Results}

 In Figures~\ref{fig:HallusionBench2} and~\ref{fig:HallusionBench30}, we further provide visualizations of the covariance matrices collected from the POPE, HallusionBench, and MMBench tasks.
 Due to the high and uninformative original dimensionality of 4096 or 11088, we downsampled the covariance matrices to 32×32 and visualized their heatmaps.
 We present activations prior to various linear weights, including ``mlp.down\_proj'', ``mlp.gate\_proj'',``self\_attn.v\_proj''and ``self\_attn.o\_proj'' from both \textbf{layer 2} and \textbf{layer 30}.
-The results show that heatmaps from \textbf{POPE} and \textbf{HallusionBench}—both hallucination evaluation tasks—share certain similar patterns (highlighted with red circles) not observed in heatmaps from \textbf{MMBench}.
+The results show that heatmaps from \textbf{POPE} and \textbf{HallusionBench} (both hallucination tasks) share certain similar patterns (highlighted with red circles) not observed in heatmaps from \textbf{MMBench}.
 This indicates that the activated covariance matrices exhibit distinct patterns when inputs from different tasks are processed by the LMMs.
 These visualizations empirically support that covariance matrix patterns can characterize the triggered task.
 We leverage such patterns to guide the decomposition of pre-trained weights in LMMs, obtaining initialized adapters enriched with more informative knowledge.